In this blog post, you will see a free cowl knitting pattern would make a cozy addition to your winter wardrobe.

 Resources and tutorials you may find helpful in following this pattern:

-This pattern is great for any advanced beginner knitters.
+This knit cowl pattern is the perfect project for any advanced beginner knitters.

 - You should be comfortable casting on and casting off, as well as knitting in garter stitch.

 - You should be comfortable working the purl stitch.